AshFitz/Matching-Pairs-Game/README.md

 ### Fonts:
 * (https://fonts.googleapis.com/css2?family=Playball&display=swap)
-<p> I chose this font for the game as it is really fits the theme and compliments the color scheme and content well.
+<p> I chose this font for the game as it is really suits the theme and compliments the color scheme and content well.
 </p>

 ### Icons: